thisisbalu/exception-decoded/_posts/2023-09-21-spring-saajsoapmessagecreationexception.md

 ## Introduction

 In a microservices architecture, communication between services is crucial.
 While RESTful APIs are widely used, SOAP (Simple Object Access Protocol) still plays a significant role, especially when interacting with legacy systems.
 Spring Framework provides excellent support for SOAP-based web services using the `SaajSoapMessageFactory`.
 However, like with any technology, issues can arise, such as the `SaajSoapMessageCreationException`.
 In this article, we will explore this exception, understand its causes, and learn how to handle it effectively in a Spring application.

-## Table of Contents
-1. What is SaajSoapMessageCreationException?
-2. Common Causes of SaajSoapMessageCreationException
-3. Resolving SaajSoapMessageCreationException
-   - 3.1 Adding Dependencies
-   - 3.2 Configuring the SaajSoapMessageFactoryBean
-   - 3.3 Handling SaajSoapMessageCreationException
-4. Conclusion
-5. References

 ## 1. What is SaajSoapMessageCreationException?